shtylman/nodefix/README.markdown

     var session = client.session('initiator', 'acceptor');

     // session object is the same as server session
-    // has same methods and events
-    session.on('logon', function() {
+    // has same methods and events, see above for details session.on('logon', function() {
     });

-    session.on('ExecutionReport', function(msg) {
+    session.on('ExecutionReport', function(msg, next) {

         // access fields by name
         msg.Side;
         msg.Price;

+        // call next once done processing
+        next();
     });
 });
 ```